qthuang/cs523_sum2022/README.md

 As a class project, we modify some of the codes.

+## To see all the demos we've done
+Please see folder "face_classification/test_images"

 ## Important Instructions to Set the Working Directory
 In each of the ipynb files that you're going to run: